 Figure 7.
 Built-in Media player

 Figure 8.
-Choosing video stream in VLC media player
+Choosing video stream in Media player

 Something completely different is displayed: some penguins, filmed by Belkasoft CEO during his Antarctic trip last year:

 Figure 9.
 Penguins hidden in a second stream